kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <figcaption></figcaption>
 </figure>

 We walk on asphalt for 10 minutes before getting on to serious business.
-The trail is stunning.
-The modern road meets the old.
-Then asphalt and hamlets again, a symbiosis of community and nature.
+The trail is stunning, with the modern roads meeting the old.
+Asphalt and hamlets again, a symbiosis of community and nature.

 <div class="asterisks">***</div>